-(fondaparinux sodium) Solution for Subcutaneous Injection
+(fondaparinux sodium) Injection

 Epidural or spinal hematomas may occur in patients who are anticoagulated with low molecular weight heparins (LMWH), heparinoids, or fondaparinux sodium and are receiving neuraxial anesthesia or undergoing spinal puncture.
 These hematomas may result in long-term or permanent paralysis.
 Consider these risks when scheduling patients for spinal procedures.
 Factors that can increase the risk of developing epidural or spinal hematomas in these patients include: